bsantanad/hugo-blog/content/posts/2021-03-26-vpn-basics.md

 means all the web pages they visit, think they are making the request from the place where _the host_ is.
 In this case US.

-To put it briefly, all the web pages the folks form UK visit now will think they're not from the UK but from the US. (because that is where _the host is_)
+To put it briefly, all the web pages the folks from UK visit now will think they're not from the UK but from the US. (because that is where _the host is_)